OS-related problems that might occur

 Win7+ and Vista look at the network resources in a different way than earlier Windows systems.
 Usually, FsXPand on XP and FsClient on Win7+/Vista works well.
 FsXPand is the server component.

-It is needful that XP can see the Win7+/Vista network resource to connect to (hostname, or IP address in the host box should be recognised)
+It is needful that XP can see the Win7+/Vista network resource to connect to (hostname, or IP address in the host box should be recognised)If the network doesn't seem to work in a mixed OS environment:

 The question is whether Vista is seeing the WinXP machine on the network.